-I have spoken to quite a few psychologists and other people who work in the health sector, who also have had panic attacks.
+I have spoken to quite a few psychologists and other people who work in the health sector and have had panic attacks.
 Burnout was a more acceptable phrase, but I will talk about that in another post.

-I started to set my alarm earlier than normal to allow me the time, to get myself together after having a panic attack and get into work.
-Everything that I had previously taken for granted, was problematic for me now.
+I set my alarm earlier than usual to allow myself time to get together after a panic attack and get to work.
+Everything that I had previously taken for granted was problematic for me now.

 The shower, I used to love it.
-I hated it.
-I know now, that it was the heat that was increasing my heart rate, but trust me, with panic attacks, anything that increases your heart rate is a nightmare.
+I know now that the heat increases my heart rate, but anything that increases your heart rate is a nightmare with panic attacks.

 Made it.
 Walking into the building as a mental health professional.
 8 hours to go.
 Hyperventilating my way through meetings, terrified and feeling like a fraud with clients.
-Once I got so dizzy and lightheaded I had to stop half way through a meeting and apologize that I was feeling ill.
+Once, I got so dizzy and lightheaded that I had to stop halfway through a meeting and apologize for feeling ill.

 I was feeling ill indeed, but I needed to get out.
-Those of you reading this, that have had a panic attack will know what I mean.
+Those who have had a panic attack will know what I mean.

-I was taking sick days each week, and thanks to a very understanding doctor, I got signed off work for one month.
+I took sick days each week, and thanks to a very understanding doctor, I got signed off work for one month.

 I got on a plane and flew home to be with my family.

 I had forgotten about the airport until I just wrote that.
 Talk about palpitations.
-I was sweating and every chance I had, I was counting my heart beats per minute.
+I was sweating, and I counted my heartbeats per minute at every chance I had.
 I almost did not get on the plane.

 Once back home with my family, I felt a certain sense of relief.
 The pressure of work and feeling like a fraud was lifted, but everything else came on that plane with me.

-That month was a God Send, I started to calm down and I think I was starting to get used to them.
-I felt fairly okay to fly back.
+That month was a God Send, I started to calm down, and I think I was starting to get used to them.
+I felt pretty okay to fly back.

-I do remember walking up the street pulling my suitcase behind me, and feeling my breathing heavy and my heart beat was strong, but I genuinely thought it was the exertion of going uphill, pulling a suitcase.
+I do remember walking up the street, pulling my suitcase behind me and feeling my breathing heavy and my heartbeat strong, but I genuinely thought it was the exertion of going uphill, pulling a suitcase.

-The split second I opened the door to where I lived, it all came back.
-Literally, as I walked in through the door.
+In a split second, I opened the door to where I lived, and it all came back literally as I walked in through the door.

 I can’t express to you what that felt like.
 Complete disappointment, sadness, and terror, but terror was quick to take over.

 Fast forward to now, I understand what was happening; it was how my brain reacted.
-Somewhere in my brain, my apartment was deemed not safe for me, and gave me a panic attack as soon as I walked in through the door.
+Somewhere in my brain, my apartment was deemed unsafe and gave me a panic attack as soon as I walked in through the door.

 I was emotionally and physically exhausted.

-If I go back at bit further back , it is probably safe to say that I was an anxious child.
+If I go back a bit further, it is probably safe to say I was an anxious child.
 Night terrors made up some of my childhood.

-Early adulthood I was a great worrier.
-If you asked me at the time, I would say that I didn’t worry, but looking back; I did.
+In early adulthood, I was a great worrier.
+If you asked me at the time, I would say that I didn’t worry, but looking back, I did.

-Worried about exams, worried about work, worried what people thought of me.
-I could even worry about when exactly the postman was going to deliver a parcel I was expecting.
+Worried about exams, work, and what people thought of me.
+I could even worry about when precisely the postman would deliver a parcel I was expecting.

 Did this cause me to have panic attacks?
 Maybe.
-That, and a few other factors thrown into the equation.
+That and a few other factors are thrown into the equation.

-My own view of this, if you are interested, is that it had a lot to do with how was as a person habitually, and how I cope with things in my life.
+My own view of this, if you are interested, is that it had a lot to do with how I was as a person habitually and how I cope with things in my life.

 Is there a cure?

 Many people spend hours searching for a cure for panic attacks.
 I always have mixed feelings about the word “cure.”
-For me anyway, it implies something that will happen quickly and panic attacks will be out of your life forever.
+For me, it implies something that will happen quickly, and panic attacks will be out of your life forever.
 I don’t think there is a miracle cure.
-You don’t want to cure anxiety, as anxiety when experienced appropriately is necessary.
-Without it, we would never be able to get out of harms way.
+You don’t want to cure anxiety, as anxiety, when experienced appropriately, is necessary.
+Without it, we would never be able to get out of harm’s way.

-My views of cures out of the way then, what is there?
+My views of cures are out of the way, then; what is there?
 What did I learn?

 In a word?
 Understanding.

 I had to make changes.
-All the small things together, how I was as a person, how I responded to stress, how much I worried, basically did not help me very much, and were a large part, of why I ended up having panic attacks.
+All the small things together, how I was as a person, how I responded to stress, and how much I worried did not help me and were a large part of why I ended up having panic attacks.

-A few months previous to my first panic attack, there was quite a lot going on in my life.
-A recent breakup, work and a family member was ill.
+A few months before my first panic attack, there was quite a lot going on in my life.
+A recent breakup, work and a family member were ill.

-These things can all happen in life, but the important thing to note, is that we all cope with them differently.
-My day to day way of “being” did not help me in the long run to cope, when life threw me a curveball.
+These things can all happen in life, but the critical thing to note is that we all cope with them differently.
+My day-to-day way of “being” did not help me, in the long run, to cope when life threw me a curveball.

 It was not ‘one big thing’ that caused my panic attacks.
-My own opinion is that it was a mix of things occurring together and my ability to cope with them.
+I think it was a mix of things occurring together and my ability to cope with them.
 I changed my ability to cope!

 Getting over panic attacks.

 You can do it.
-Yes, this site is built around a program that I have for panic attacks and anxiety, but this post I have written is not.
+Yes, this site is built around a program for panic attacks and anxiety, but this post I have written is not.
 I try to be as honest as I can.
-I wrote this post to let you know that panic attacks can happen to anyone, and that there is nothing to be ashamed of.
+I wrote this post to let you know that panic attacks can happen to anyone and that there is nothing to be ashamed of.

-Whether you do a program, or find your own way through it, you should know, that this is something that you can overcome.
+Whether you do a program or find your way through it, you should know that this is something you can overcome.

-You don’t fight it, or launch into it like some sort of battle plan.
+You don’t fight it or launch into it like some battle plan.
 That won’t help.
 You make changes.

-I don’t mind now that I had panic attacks, as it has changed how I work.
+I don’t mind now that I have had panic attacks, as it has changed how I work.
 As a said before, I am a psychologist.
-Now I have to say, that I don’t believe that someone working in the health sector has to experience personally every single condition in order to be able to help.
+Now I have to say that I don’t believe that someone working in the health sector has to experience every single condition to be able to help.
 They don’t.

-Saying that, I have changed how I work with people with panic and anxiety.
-For one, I now specialize in anxiety, and that of course, came from my own experiences.
-There is no greater motivator (for me) than needing to fix myself!
+I have changed how I work with people with panic and anxiety.
+For one, I now specialize in anxiety, which came from my own experiences.
+There is no more significant motivator (for me) than needing to fix myself!

-I am very open about it, and this in itself, has helped some people, knowing that they are not alone with what is happening to them.
+I am very open about it, and this has helped some people to know that they are not alone in what is happening to them.

-If you are reading this as you are currently having panic attacks; there are things that you can do, to help yourself to calm down.
-This whole site is dedicated to anxiety, so have a look around as there are many things on here to help you.
+If you are reading this as you currently have panic attacks, there are things that you can do to help yourself to calm down.
+This whole site is dedicated to anxiety, so look around, as there are many things on here to help you.